dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 ..

 There was a cultural value where it was felt

 it was felt that it was not appropriate to interfere with the lives of hunter foragers at that time.

-Uh, maybe it was felt that, that they should keep their distance from them.

-Just, just as even today, uh, there is a feeling that we shouldn't be interfering too much with the uncontacted tribes in the Amazon rainforest.

-Uh, although in- interestingly, some of those

-some of those tribes are now using cell phones.

-Um-  yeah.

-.

-..

-that possibility may have been there in, in the past and only when we come to a

-to a global cataclysm does it become essential to have outreach and actually to take refuge amongst those hunter forager populations.

-# Chapter 9

-it was felt that it was not appropriate to interfere with the lives of hunter foragers at that time.